berend/pydata-manifold-learning-competition/README.md

 ### Results and winner

+Our amazing team will review your magic solutions.

 We will post the source code of the competition winner here, with a detailed case study.

-The results will be announced April 1st, on our blog at [discover.searoutes.com](discover.searoutes.com)
+The results will be announced April 2nd, on our blog at [discover.searoutes.com](discover.searoutes.com).

+### Grand Prize

+The winner will receive two tickets for the Elb Philharmonie, in Hamburg.